cprice-ping/Profile-PF-CIAM/README.md

-This profile provides a base configuration for PingFederate.
+This profile provides a CIAM configuration for PingFederate - it starts with [PF-Base](https://github.com/cprice-ping/Profile-PF-Base) and makes the following modifications:

+* Replaces PingID with PingID SDK
+* Adds CIBA to the OIDC AS
+ * Adds the PingID SDK CIBA Authenticator
+* [Planned] Adds PingAccess
+ * [Planned] Adds Web App with Header injection
+ * [Planned] Adds API with CIBA Authentication

 It uses Postman to do an Admin API collection set to fully configure PF from a Ping Docker image.